In the photo: Mikhail Yermakov, Zoya Pavlova, Nina and Andrey Martynov, February 2023

 Investigating:

-Investigation Department of the Federal Security Service of Russia in the Chuvash Republic
+Investigative Department of the FSB Directorate of Russia for the Chuvash Republic

 Articles of Criminal Code of Russian Federation: